A Chic Italian Garden Party Wedding in the Byron Bay Hinterland

 the wedding rings.

 My nana left my mum her gold bangle she wore every day in her will.
 My mum gifted it to me for my engagement, and I took it to our jeweller Stuart whom melted it down for us to make our wedding bands.
 My nana had a beautiful marriage to my pop, so this way I always have her watching over us.
 Our wedding invitation had the Mexican symbol of the Sacred Heart, as it’s a very special symbol my husband and I both love.
 My wedding band has the design in the heart around the band, and Max has the same design but also the cross from the sacred heart.
 I secretly am more obsessed with his wedding band.

 the hair and make up.

-I love stationary and invites, so I was very excited to get my hands into these ones.
-My girlfriend who is a talented art director, she helped me design my Save the Dates, Wedding invites and menus, using my chosen Sacred Symbol.
+I love stationery and invites, so I was very excited to get my hands into these ones.
+My girlfriend who is a talented art director, helped me design my save the dates, wedding invites and menus, using my chosen Sacred Symbol.
 I got them printed on the most divine cotton textured paper, which made them look like they’d been hand written.
-I kept every thing clean, simple and elegant, and just directed everyone to the website to RSVP, find information, etc. I use to build websites back in the day, so I put together the website super easily.
+I kept every thing clean, simple and elegant, and just directed everyone to the website to RSVP, find information, etc. I used to build websites back in the day, so I put together the website super easily.
 From there I housed the information for the welcome drinks, several ways to get to Byron (including a cool little road trip itinerary for surfers), baby sitting services, a map for where the bus picks everyone up, accommodation, the works.

 the morning of.